-If you set a photo of a cowboy from 1880 next to a shot of his 21st century counterpart, one might strain to spot a difference.
+Between a photo of a cowboy in 1890 and a portrait of his 21st century counterpart, one might strain to find a difference.
 What other industry is so unaffected by industrialization?
-Cattle roam land that can’t be crop cultivated, often rough and unwieldy, best accessed on horseback.
-Nobody has yet managed invent a machine to replace a Blue Heeler or Border Collie.
+Cattle roam land that can’t be crop cultivated, often rough and unwieldy, best traversed on horseback.
+Nobody has invented a machine to replace a Blue Heeler or Border Collie.